Fathers' Day (1997 film)

 Fathers' Day is a 1997 American comedy film directed by Ivan Reitman and starring Robin Williams, Billy Crystal, Julia Louis-Dreyfus, and Nastassja Kinski.
 It is a remake of the 1983 French film Les Compères.

 In the film, Collette Andrews (Kinski) enlists two former lovers, cynical lawyer Jack Lawrence (Crystal) and lonely, ex-hippie, suicidal writer Dale Putley (Williams) to help her search for her runaway teenage son Scott by telling each man that he is the father.
 When Jack and Dale run into each other and find out what is happening, they work together to find Scott and determine the identity of the actual father.

 The film features an appearance by the musical groups Sugar Ray and the Muffs.
-It was a critical and commercial failure.
+It was released by Warner Bros. on May 9, 1997 and was a critical and commercial failure, grossing $35.7 million against an $85 million budget.

 Plot

 16-year-old Scott Andrews runs away from home with his girlfriend Nikki.
-His mother, Collette, visits her ex-boyfriend, lawyer Jack Lawrence, telling him that Scott is really his son, and she wants him to find Scott.
+His mother, Collette, visits her first ex-boyfriend, lawyer Jack Lawrence, telling him that Scott is really his son, and she wants him to find Scott.
 Jack refuses at first but changes his mind when work keeps him overnight in San Francisco.

-Meanwhile, writer Dale Putley is planning suicide when he gets a phone call from Collette, of whom he is another ex, and she tells him the same story.
+Meanwhile, writer Dale Putley is attempting suicide when he gets a phone call from Collette, of whom he is another second ex-boyfriend, and she tells him the same story.

 Both men start their search with Russ, Nikki's father.
 Dale and Jack get little help from him, but it does lead to them meeting each other.
 Mistakenly assuming that they each have a different missing son, they think "both boys" are mixed up with Nikki.
 They decide to team up.

 Jack and Dale visit Nikki's mother Shirley, learning that Nikki went on the road to follow rock band Sugar Ray.
 When she asks to see pictures of their sons, they finally discover that Collette has told them both the same story about being Scott's father.
 They call her, and she confesses that she does not know which man is the father, but she begs them to find Scott.

 The two agree, and they head for Sacramento, finding Scott, drunk, lovestruck and dumped by Nikki.
 They bring him to their hotel room, but when he awakens the next day, he is not pleased by the news that one of them might be his father nor that Nikki is following Sugar Ray.
 Jack leaves Dale to watch Scott, but he escapes by pouring coffee on Dale's lap.
 Dale finds Jack, and they head to Reno, to Sugar Ray's next gig.

 In Reno, Scott meets with Nikki and the other groupies.
 Bumping into two drug dealers who he scammed out of $5,000 to buy a necklace for Nikki, Scott escapes, only to be accidentally run down by Jack and Dale.
 Now with a broken arm, Scott demands that they leave him alone.